-Cheryl Texiera is an actress/writer/producer most known for her comedic roles on Disney's Girl Meets World and It's Always Sunny In Philadelphia.
-Other credits include: Raising Hope, Mike & Molly, The Mentalist, and more.
+Cheryl Texiera is an actress/writer/producer most known for her recurring roles on Disney's GIRL MEETS WORLD and IT'S ALWAYS SUNNY IN PHILADELPHIA.
+Other credits include: NCIS, THE MENTALIST, RAISING HOPE, and many more.

-In 2012 she formed CrazyChic Productions and began creating her own content starting with her YouTube sketch/variety show: Confessions of ...The Series which was nominated for an Independent Television Award for Best Web Comedy.
+In 2012 she formed CrazyChic Productions and began creating her own content starting with her sketch/variety show: CONFESSIONS OF...
+THE SERIES on YouTube which was nominated for an Independent Television Award for Best Web Comedy.

 Originally from New York, Cheryl loves being as bicoastal as possible and spending time with her family.